-- Press the ▲▼ buttons or turn the () dial to select a menu item, then press the ◀▶ buttons to select an option. - ▶ Pressing the MENU button accepts the settings and restores the menu screen.
+- Press the ▲▼ buttons or turn the dial to select a menu item, then press the ◀▶ buttons to select an option. - ▶ Pressing the MENU button accepts the settings and restores the menu screen.

-Standard Prints one image per page.
-Prints one image per page.
+Print Type Standard Prints one image per page.

-Print Type Index Prints several reduced size images per page.
+Index Prints several reduced size images per page.

 Both Prints both standard and index formats.

 Date On Prints the date from the shooting information.

-Date Off -
+Off -

 File No. On Prints the file number.

-FIIE NO. Off -
+Off -

-Clear DPOF On Removes all print settings after printing.
+Clear DPOF data On Removes all print settings after printing.

-data Off
+Off